rancher/convoy/README.md

 ```
 A default Device Mapper volume size is 100G.
 We can supply the `--size` option to specify a custom device mapper volume size.

 We can also create a volume using the `docker run` command.
-If the volume does not yet exist, a new volume will be greated.
+If the volume does not yet exist, a new volume will be created.
 Otherwise the existing volume will be used.
 ```
 sudo docker -it test_volume:/test --volume-driver=convoy ubuntu
 ```